Get,

 There are three principal neurotransmitters in the brain that regulate your mood.
 They are:

-1) Serotonin– this neurotransmitter regulates mood, sleep, appetite, memory, sleep, social behaviour and libido.
+1. Serotonin: This neurotransmitter regulates mood, sleep, appetite, memory, sleep, social behavior and libido.

-2) Norepinephrine– this neurotransmitter influences motor function, alertness and helps to regulate heart rate and blood pressure in case of a lot of stress.
+2. Norepinephrine: This neurotransmitter influences motor function, and alertness and helps to regulate heart rate and blood pressure in case of a lot of stress.

 Antidepressants Dosage